 I’m not sure where my career will take me, but I plan on continuing to use my degree in Environmental Studies and Anthropology and my experiences at the Cincinnati Nature Center to connect humans and nature. .

-The Environmental Studies program Alumni has accomplished astounding achievements since exiting the halls of our departments.
+Our alumni have accomplished a variety of achievements since exiting the halls of our university.

 What they say about the program